JonnieFiveBikes/HCL_Commerce_Store/UPDATES.md

 This version of the React Store Application requires corresponding HCL Commerce Version 9.1.7 to enable Page Composer capability.

+### 2021/09/29 HCL Commerce Version 9.1.8 - Refreshed Store Application

+The React Store Application (Emerald and Sapphire) has been updated with the following enhancements:

+1. Added Commerce Management Center Asset tool managed file support.

+This version of the React Store Application requires corresponding HCL Commerce Version 9.1.8 to enable managed file capability.

 ## Limitations

 The list of latest features delivered in the React Store Applications are described for Emerald: